 Materials with structural hierarchyAdapted from Roderic Lakes, "Materials with structural hierarchy", Nature, 361, 511-515 (1993).
 Links at bottom.

 Many natural and man-made materials exhibit structure on more than one length scale; in some materials, the structural elements themselves have structure.
 This structural hierarchy can play a major part in determining the bulk material properties.
 Understanding the effects of hierarchical structure can guide the synthesis of new materials with physical properties which are tailored for specific applications.
 These materials are extremal materials.
+In recent years these materials have been called multiscale materials to be studied by multiscale modeling; we did not use such terms at the time.
 Get pdf of this article.
 An extremely large strength to weight ratio is attainable by the methods presented here.

 Hierarchical structure and its effects